Inflect logo

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs): Public peering is not a feature of the Asheville market.
-Most network peering is handled privately within local data centers or routed through major exchange points in Atlanta.
+Internet Exchange Points (IXPs): Public peering is limited in Asheville.
+Most network traffic is exchanged through private peering arrangements or routed through major IXPs in Atlanta.

-Bare Metal: Bare metal server solutions are available in the region, offering dedicated compute for performance-sensitive applications.
-Providers such as Hivelocity can serve customers with infrastructure needs in the Southeastern United States.
+Bare Metal: Bare metal server options are available in the region, providing dedicated compute resources for performance-sensitive applications.
+Providers like Hivelocity can serve customers in the area.

 Power Analysis